lynnfaraday/aresmush.com/tutorials/code/git.md

 ## Making the Game Use the Fork

-GitHub will pull from whatever repository you cloned when you set the game up.
-If you need to add the fork after the game is installed, you’ll need to re-point the GitHub “origin” to your forked repository instead of the main one.
+GitHub will pull from the main ares repo when you set the game up.
+To use your own fork, you'll need to re-point the GitHub “origin” to your forked repository instead of the main one.

 In the server shell: